Wellness Champion Manual

 Champions are the voice of our well-being initiatives: HR Well-being offers excellent data-driven programming, but it can be difficult to communicate these opportunities out to 17,000 employees at multiple campuses.
 Emails can get lost in the shuffle and electronic communication lacks that personal connection.
 That’s where you come in.
 We provide Champions with the tools and resources you need to be informed and to communicate available programs to your colleagues.
 View the Wellness Champion Manual for information regarding the Wellness Champion Role, how to be a successful Champion, and to meet the HR Well-being Team.

-Potential Champions: If you’re interested in joining the Wellness Champion network, submit your partnership agreement and join us at the next workshop.
+Potential Champions: If you’re interested in joining the Wellness Champion network, submit your partnership agreement and join us at the WashU Wellness Champion Summit.

 Champion Fund Project

 WashU Wellness Champions are eligible to apply for start-up funds for projects that promote innovative, personalized solutions to their unique work group.
 HR’s Well-being team offers financial support to Wellness Champions who are in good standing and interested in start-up funds to address the wellness needs of their workgroup.
-Apply for Round 3 here.
+Details for Round 4 applications will be released in Spring of 2024.

 WashU Well-being provides specialized toolkits on a variety of topics to help Champions personalize wellness for their departments.
 These toolkits are available in the WashU Wellness Champions team within MS Teams.